felistter/felistter/README.md

 <img src="./gh-header-image_v2.jpg" alt="Svetlana Shkarina">

-I'm a former physicist and materials scientist :woman_scientist: who has a great passion for frontend development :woman_technologist: and wants to become a part of a tech community!
+I'm a former physicist and materials scientist who has a great passion for frontend development and wants to become a part of a tech community!

 During my scientific career, I applied my programming skills to make life easier by automating routine processes.

 I am in love with the feeling of satisfaction when you create a thing from scratch to a full-fledged application and can see how it serves the conceived purposes.
-I enjoy working with :older_man: HTML, CSS, as well as :baby: JavaScript, ReactJS, NextJS technologies.
+I enjoy working with HTML, CSS, as well as JavaScript, ReactJS, NextJS technologies.

 When I'm not coding you can find me drawing, playing piano, jogging, or exploring Berlin!
 <!-- Personal website -->